asheroto/winget-install/README.md

 ## How to use

-### Method 1 - easiest - no need to download the file because it connects to PSGallery to fetch it
+### Method 1 - no need to download the file because it connects to PSGallery to fetch it

 - In PowerShell, type `Install-Script -Name winget-install` and answer yes to any prompts